Red-vented bulbul

 The red-vented bulbul (Pycnonotus cafer) is a member of the bulbul family of passerines.
-It is a resident breeder across the Indian subcontinent, including Sri Lanka extending east to Burma and parts of Bhutan and Nepal.
-It has been introduced in many other parts of the world and has established itself in New Zealand, Argentina, Tonga and Fiji, as well as parts of Samoa, Australia, USA and Cook Islands.
+It is a resident breeder across the Indian subcontinent, including Bangladesh, Sri Lanka extending east to Burma and parts of Bhutan and Nepal.
+It has been introduced in many other parts of the world and has established itself in Argentina, Tonga and Fiji, as well as parts of Samoa, USA and Cook Islands.
 It is included in the list of the world's 100 worst invasive alien species.
+In New Zealand they were the target of a successful extermination campaign in 1955, however they are still sporadically reported.

 Taxonomy and systematics

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the red-vented bulbul in his Ornithologie based on a specimen that he mistakenly believed had been collected from the Cape of Good Hope in South Africa.
 He used the French name Le merle hupé du Cap de Bonne Espérance and the Latin Merula Cristata Capitis Bonae Spei.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the red-vented bulbul.
 Linnaeus included a brief description, coined the binomial name Turdus cafer and cited Brisson's work.
 The red-vented bulbul does not occur in Africa.
 The type location was later changed to Sri Lanka and then in 1952 designated as Pondicherry in India by the German naturalist Erwin Stresemann.
-The specific epithet cafer is New Latin for South Africa.
+The specific epithet cafer is Neo-Latin for South Africa.
 This species is now placed in the genus Pycnonotus that was introduced by the German zoologist Friedrich Boie in 1826.

 Two formerly designated races, P. c. nigropileus in southern Burma and P. c. burmanicus of northern Burma, are now considered as hybrids.